So what’s in store for viewers this year for Social TV? Below is a rundown of what you can expect Sunday night during Super Bowl 47…

 Intel recently launched a digital campaign that puts an interesting twist on viewing your Facebook content.

 Techradar and Marketing Magazine both have reports about Twitter contemplating creating Facebook-like branded pages.
 Their assumption is that this could be the next step in Twitters struggle to monetize their millions of users.
-Find Out How Many People Use Your Favorite Social Networks, Apps and Digital Services Get the Report I haven’t seen a great […]
+I haven’t seen a great deal about this yet, but it is certainly worth watching.
+Find Out How Many People Use Your […]

 It seems every big event finds a new way to creatively integrate social media into their production.
 Last week, we saw the NFL setup a Super Bowl Twitter microsite, foursquare created special badges had fans ‘check-in’ to the Big Game and Facebook had users log in and vote for their favorite ad.
 This weekend’s Grammy […]